BHashemi2021/Cryptocurrencies/README.md

 ## Recommendations
-The yellow outlier "BitTorrent" (Figures 6 and 7) could be removed from dataset as its row contains only one item.
+The orange outlier "BitTorrent" (Class 2, Figures 6 and 7 ) could be removed from dataset as its row contains only one item.
 The bulk of remaining cryptocurrencies and outliers may still need to be examined further by a financial expert for the kind of cryptocurrency and their function in the financial market (coin vs token).